 Reims, set in the heart of the Champagne region, offers not only historical sites like the Notre-Dame de Reims cathedral but also famous champagne houses where visitors can tour and taste.

-Travel Time: Reims is about 45 minutes from Paris by high-speed train.
+Travel Time: About 45 minutes by high-speed train

 Travel Tip: Book a champagne house tour in advance, and consider visiting the Saint-Remi Basilica as well.